JaniHonkanen/RabbitCall/README.md

 As for C# environments, .Net Core, .Net Framework and Mono are all supported.

-Unity engine is also supported, see details below.
+Unity engine is supported with both IL2CPP and Mono, see details below.

 ## Installation